microsoft/live-share/docs/use/policies-visual-studio.md

   Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\VisualStudio\
 - Restart your Visual Studio instance to pick up the new policy changes

-**Note**: Depending on your organization’s policy, you might need to force a group policy update via gpupdate.exe to apply change.
+**Note**: Depending on your organization’s policy, you might need to force a group policy update via gpupdate.exe to apply the change.

 After all desired policies are set, teams across your organization can confidently collaborate with Visual Studio Live Share.